FredYeye/Demon-s-Crest-Rando/README.md

   DCRando -s "Give me the hand talisman in stage 1 pls!" -i path/to/rom.sfc
 ```

+## How to play

+Currently the goal is to find the 5 vellums.
+This opens up the Phalanx stage, which is the final stage!

 ## Issues / todo
 * Replacement items have incorrect colors.
 * Some areas might get bugged sprites. (uses too much vram)